apache/metron/metron-stellar/stellar-common/README.md

   * Description: Decodes the passed string with the provided encoding, which must be one of the encodings returned from [ `LIST_SUPPORTED_ENCODINGS`](#list_supported_encodings)
   * Input:
-    * string - the string to test
+    * string - the string to decode
     * encoding - the encoding to use, must be one of encodings returned from [ `LIST_SUPPORTED_ENCODINGS`](#list_supported_encodings)
     * verify - (optional), true or false to determine if string should be verified as being encoded with the passed encoding